Next-Generation Oncology Delivered by RNA Nanostructures

 Wang H. et al. Chemical Engineering Journal 526 (2025)

-The RNA nanoparticle platform has undergone independent manufacturing and CMC validation, including external evaluation by Eli Lilly and Company, demonstrating reproducible assembly, scalability, and suitability for clinical-grade production.
+Independent validation, including work by Eli Lilly and Company, demonstrates reproducible assembly, scalability, and readiness for clinical-grade production

 President, CEO and Chairman